hpssjellis/tinyMLjs/ictp2023presentation.md

 <a href="#progress"> Next Page </a>

-1. I am Jeremy Ellis (@rocksetta, jerteach, hpssjellis) machine learning self taught and questionably intelligent.
-I have computer programmed for 48 years, taught high school coding for 35, made neural networks for 20, and taught Robotics, tensorflow/TensorflowJS on microcontrollers for 8 with the last 3 years using [EdgeImpulse.com](https://www.edgeimpulse.com/)<br><br>
+1. I am Jeremy Ellis (@rocksetta, jerteach, hpssjellis) machine learning self taught and questionably intelligent.<br><br>
 1. My Robotics course is called [Maker100](https://github.com/hpssjellis/maker100) and the corresponding PortentaH7 library is called the [Portenta Pro Community Solutions](https://github.com/hpssjellis/portenta-pro-community-solutions) with over 100 of my examples relevant to my course.<br><br>
+1. I have computer programmed for 48 years, taught high school coding for 35, made neural networks for 20, and taught Robotics and TensorflowJS on microcontrollers for 8 with the last 3 using [EdgeImpulse.com](https://www.edgeimpulse.com/)<br><br>
-1. The only consistent thing about teaching coding for that long is the amount of times all my work has been deprecated.
+1. The only consistent thing about teaching coding for that many years is the amount of times all my work has been deprecated.
 It doesn't matter if the cloud platform has been sold: (Cloud9 to AWS) or the software has been updated: (Too many to mention), or the IDE has changed (Arduino IDE 1.8.19 to 2.10), the board has changed (too many to mention) the software has changed (Python 2 to Python 3), and each deprecation destroys any relevant lesson plans or videos.<br><br>
-1. One of the methods that has been reasonably stable is Javascript becuase of it's script tag versioning system
-   &#60;script src="https://cdn.jsdelivr.net/npm/@tensorflow/tfjs@4.8.0"> </script><br><br>
+1. One of the methods that has been reasonably stable is Javascript mainly because it's script tag can be versioned &#60;script src="https://cdn.jsdelivr.net/npm/@tensorflow/tfjs@4.8.0"> </script><br><br>
+1. Quote of Atwood's Law: “Any application that can be written in JavaScript, will eventually be written in JavaScript."<br><br>
-1. But Javascript can't do microcontroller ML? <br><br>
+1. But Javascript Machine Learning can't be converted to microcontrollers! <br><br>
-1. Yes it can [here](https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow/tfjs-convert-to-arduino-header) but perhaps that is not needed, if the data can be saved as a CSV file, it can then later be loaded onto your favorite cloud platform.
+1. Yes it can, I have done it years ago [here](https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow/tfjs-convert-to-arduino-header) but perhaps that is not needed, if the data from any hardware can be saved as a CSV file, it can later be loaded onto any cloud platform.

 </br>